-A new TV show about how kids can manage and make money.
+A show about how kids can manage and make money.

 Food for thought for eager young mind$.